 '''

-export SETUPTOOLS_USE_DISTUTILS="stdlib"

-sudo --preserve-env=SETUPTOOLS_USE_DISTUTILS pip3 install -r requirements.txt
+sudo pip2 install -r requirements.txt

-sudo --preserve-env=SETUPTOOLS_USE_DISTUTILS python3 setup.py install
+sudo python2 setup.py install

 '''

 This command installs python dependencies globally.
 Note that on some distros, like Arch Linux, this might interfere with the system package manager.
 If you want to perform the installation in your home folder instead, then you can do this instead: